Becoming a Solar Technician – Education, Certification, Career Outlook & Salary

 How Much Do Solar Technicians Make?

 Solar technicians salaries depend on experience, education, location, and additional skills.
-PayScale (2020) notes four categories of this profession—solar energy system installer, solar installer, solar panel installer, and solar technician—and salaries range between $12 and $27 per hour.
-Those with team leadership skills and experience earn more on average.
+PayScale (2024) notes several categories of this profession—solar energy system installer, solar installation electrician, solar energy/solar power engineer, and solar systems design—and salaries range between $17.21 and $29.53 per hour.
+Those with system testing skills and problem solving ability earn more on average.

-For entry-level employees (i.e., those with less than five years experience), PayScale (2020) indicates that salaries range from $20,000 to $51,000, according to reports from 179 energy system installers.
-The data also shows that entry-level workers earn three percent less than employees with solar energy/solar power skills, and two percent less than employees with roofing materials installation skills.
+For entry-level employees (i.e., those with less than five years experience), PayScale (2024) indicates that salaries range from $28,000 to $50,000, according to reports from 96 energy system installers.
+The data also shows that entry-level workers earn less than employees with solar energy/solar power and roofing installation skills.

 Cities That Have the Highest Pay